 Why Only WordPress SEO

 You might have seen many experts saying WordPress is SEO friendly platform.
 Is it true?

-Actually, WordPress codes make sure to follow the best SEO practices, but a lot more things you need to implement for getting higher SEO score.
+Actually, WordPress codes make sure to follow the best SEO practices, but a lot more things you need to implement for getting a higher SEO score.

 So, in this article, I have focused mainly on WordPress SEO and tried to give them actionable tips so that you can take care of your SEO score properly to achieve your traffic goals.

-Though SEO is a technical thing, you need not be a tech-savvy.
+Though SEO is a technical thing, you need not be tech-savvy.
 Simple SEO tips mentioned here can boost your WordPress SEO score significantly.

 Best WordPress SEO Practices

 1. Make Your Site Visible To Search Engines

 WordPress has a built-in feature for discouraging search engines from indexing your site.
 It gives sufficient time to the site owner & developer to work on the specific areas before the site gets live on the web.

 However, if the option remains checked even after the development has been completed, then search engine bots don’t crawl that particular site keeping it out of the ranking.